holographicSol/Detectionator/README.md

     Annotate a single image file.
 (Select a file).
     Annotate a directory of image files.
 (Select a directory containing images).
     Edit existing annotation files in a dataset.
 (Select a directory containing annotation & images directories).
+    If the dataset was created by this software's auto-annotator, then in Annotation open image directory as the location created during auto-annotation, directory 'auto'.

     Existing annotation(s) will be loaded in with the corresponding images and displayed with bounding boxes.
 The existing object name(s) can be edited/removed and new objects can be added.